top of page

 Growing Up Nordic

-No knives, no carving just sticks, string, and a puddle.
+No knives, no carving just sticks, string, and meltwater.

 A handcrafted miniature raft constructed from natural materials glides through icy puddles, showcasing a small mast ready for a tiny voyage.